influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withSource(source)
 ```

-Source contains the source code of the script to execute
+"Source contains the source code of the script to execute"

 ### fn spec.templateDefaults.script.withStdin